Dairy cattle

 Supplementary decisions and interpretations

 Following the conclusive formal adoption of these criteria, the supplementary decisions and interpretations below have been drafted in conjunction with the Dutch Society for the Protection of Animals.
-These decisions/interpretations have not yet been formally adopted and are subject to change before being included in the established BLL criteria.
-In anticipation thereof, certification may still be carried out on the basis of these draft decisions and interpretations.
+These decisions/interpretations have not yet been formally adopted and, in the event of exceptional circumstances, are subject to change before being included in the established BLL criteria.
+In anticipation thereof, certification will be carried out on the basis of these supplementary decisions and interpretations.

 3-star Better Life label for dairy cows adoption criteria